istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 keywords: [security,mtls,ux]
 ---

-This tasks shows a simplified workflow for mutual TLS adoption[authentication overview](/docs/concepts/security/#authentication).
+This tasks shows a simplified workflow for mutual TLS adoption.

-With Istio auto mutual TLS feature, you can adopt mutual TLS by only configuring Authentication Policy without worrying about destination rule.
+With Istio auto mutual TLS feature, you can adopt mutual TLS by only configuring authentication policy without worrying about destination rule.

-Istio tracks the server workloads are migrated to Istio sidecar, and configure client sidecar to send mutual TLS traffic to those workloads automatically, and send plain text traffic to workloads without sidecars.
+Istio tracks the server workloads migrated to Istio sidecar, and configures client sidecar to send mutual TLS traffic to those workloads automatically, and send plain text traffic to workloads without sidecars.
 This allows you to adopt Istio mutual TLS incrementally with minimal manual configuration.

 ## Before you begin